 Lift with the knees, and never while bending over.
 Always lift squarely facing what you are lifting.
 And just because you can lift something doesn’t mean you should.
 Back pain may be the result many years down the line.

-Maintain proper nutrition and weight.
+Maintain proper nutrition and weight loss.
 Get enough calcium, phosphorus and vitamin D to promote bone growth.